tontzrpozinjjdj1/rails/guides/source/active_support_structured_events.md

 This attaches metadata and forwards the event to any configured subscribers.

-For full method signatures and advanced options (debug, caller depth, filtering rules), see the [EventReporter API documentation](https://api.rubyonrails.org/classes/ActiveSupport/EventReporter.html).
+For full method signatures and advanced options (debug, caller depth, filtering rules), see the [EventReporter API documentation][].

 ### Event names